On the Dual Representation of Coherent Risk Measures: Set Operations of Risk Envelopes

-\pf As discussed above, we know that if $\RRR_i$ is finite, then the corresponding $\QQ_i$ is weakly compact.
+the first part of the proposition follows.
+For the second part, as discussed above, we know that if $\RRR_i$ is finite, then the corresponding $\QQ_i$ is weakly compact.
 It is easy to see that $\QQ$ is a nonempty and convex subset of $\PPP$~(as defined in (\ref{RN})).
 Furthermore, $\QQ$ is weakly closed since all but perhaps one of the $\QQ_i$'s are weakly compact, and the sum of finitely many weakly closed set, if all but perhaps one of which is weakly compact, is a weakly closed set.
 Then $\QQ$ is closed because closedness coincides with weak closedness for convex sets.
-Therefore, $\QQ$ is a risk envelope, and the result follows from
+Therefore, $\ba{\QQ}=\QQ$ in this case.